MTDCodes/CouchBot.Docs/docs/youtube.rst

      - A dropdown will appear.
 Choose the channel to add or remove.
 Adds / Removes a creator to your list to announce when a video is published.
    * - youtube
-     - ``!cb youtube "YouTube Creator Name or ID" #discord-channel both`` -A dropdown will appear.
+     - ``!cb youtube "YouTube Creator Name or ID" #discord-channel both``
+     - A dropdown will appear.
 Choose the channel to add or remove.
 Adds / Removes a creator to your list to announce when Live and/or Published.
    * - youtube
      - ``!cb youtube YouTube Channel ID #discord-channel vod``
      - This will bypass the dropdown, and directly add the YouTube Channel, if a valid ID is passed.